Roziallegro/Fighting-detection-in-CCTVs/README.md

 - If custom dataset is used, you can name violent datasets as `V_xxx.mp4` or `fixxx.mp4`.
 Meanwhile, non-violent datasets are named as `NV_xxx.mp4` or `nofixxx.mp4`.
 - Preferably, each video is within 2 seconds long for training.

-5. Update `video_folder = "../fight-detection-4"` to the correct file directory.
+5. Update `video_folder = "../fight-detection-4"` to the correct file directory & change the weights accordingly based on desired directory for every `torch.load()`.

 6. Run the code cells sequentially and read through comments for further information.